s-matyukevich/raspberry-pi-os/docs/lesson03/rpi-os.md

 ```

 In the first line, you can see that another macro is used: `kernel_entry`.
 We will discuss it shortly.
 Then we call [show_invalid_entry_message](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson03/src/irq.c#L34) and prepare 3 arguments for it.
-The first argument is exception type that can take one of [this](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson03/include/entry.h#L6) values.
-It tells us which exactly exception handler has been executed.
+The first argument is exception type that can take one of [these](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson03/include/entry.h#L6) values.
+It tells us exactly which exception handler has been executed.
 The second parameter is the most important one, it is called `ESR` which stands for Exception Syndrome Register.
 This argument is taken from `esr_el1` register, which is described on page 2431 of `AArch64-Reference-Manual`.
 This register contains detaild information about what causes an exception.
 The third argument is important mostly in case of synchronous exceptions.
 Its value is taken from already familiar to us `elr_el1` register, which contains the address of the instruction that had been executed when the exception was generated.
 For synchronous exceptions, this is also the instruction that causes the exception.
 After `show_invalid_entry_message`  function prints all this information to the screen we put the processor in an infinite loop because there is not much else we can do.